Irish American Cultural Institute

 Over the past six decades, the IACI has carved an honored place for the Irish dimension in American life.
 No comparable body has such an impressive track record of achievement and sustained programming.

-Join Us for the IACI Monthly Virtual Presentations
+IACI Virtual Presentations

 Are you looking for intellectual nourishment or just good storytelling about Ireland past and present?
 Look no further.
 We offer an attractive menu of options.